Tuesday, June 1, 2010

 So I tried it.
 The fries were good.
 They got crispy-ish.
 I'm not sure it was leaps and bounds different from just cutting them and sticking them in the oven with out the preboiling.
 I don't make fries like this too often so I really can't compare.

 Either way, these fries were good.
+The kids went crazy for them.

 Oven Crunchy French Fries